Black Friday means a flurry of discounts for high-tech devices and gadgets.

 All the best TV takes place online these days, with more and more streaming platforms being introduced every month.
 When Black Friday comes you can almost guarantee there will be some killer deals on smart TVs and streaming devices.

-So if you’re planning on binging Blue Planet II in ultra-HD, you’ll need a solid internet connection and good broadband speeds to ensure your viewing experience is uninterrupted.
+So if you’re planning on binging House of the Dragon or The Crown in ultra-HD, you’ll need a solid internet connection and good broadband speeds to ensure your viewing experience is uninterrupted.

 There's a smart speaker for everyone these days, with brands like Amazon introducing new speakers conveniently in time for the big Black Friday sales.